kuchichan/QLligraphy/README.md

 ```

-NOTE: This package in WIP state
+Please note: This package is still in WIP state.